DigitalTibetan/DigitalTibetan/_sources/docs/tibetan_formatting_libreoffice_extension.md

 The Tibetan formatting LibreOffice Extension supports two tasks for Tibetan processing in LibreOffice:

 -   Automatic application of `rin chen spungs chad` ('snake head') ༑ insertion.
 Especially for longer texts this can save a _lot_ of time when formatting texts.
 See [`rin chen spungs shad` formatting](rinchen_spungsshad_rules) for the underlying rules.
-- Left/Right justification for (old) Windows computers.
-(Linux versions of LibreOffice don't need an extra tool, justification works as expected with Tibetan.
+- Left/Right justification through insertion of invisible elastic formatting characters.

 ## Download and installation